 Has she even aged?
 Jennifer Aniston then and now

 “Lisa Kudrow seems to have taken a more hands off approach.
-There are lots of static facial and neck lines, suggesting she has avoided Botox and other non-surgical procedures.
+There are lots of static facial and neck lines, suggesting she has avoided anti-wrinkle treatments and other non-surgical procedures.
 There are lots of UV related skin changes.
 Hopefully, she wears daily SPF now, but she might not have done in her 20’s and 30’s.”

 Lisa Kudrow doesn't appear to have injectable treatments

 “Courteney Cox has had the most work done out of all the Friends cast and, unfortunately, I believe it has been overdone.
-Her Botox has been helpful in the prevention of fine lines, and she has invested well in collagen stimulation procedures, such as microneedling, laser and chemical peels.
+Her wrinkle relaxing has been helpful in the prevention of fine lines, and she has invested well in collagen stimulation procedures, such as microneedling, laser and chemical peels.
 Sadly, I think she has gone over the top with the fillers and become ‘alienised’.
 She has clearly had temple and cheek filler, as well as tear trough, and a subtle lip enhancement.”

 Has Courteney Cox taken Botox and fillers too far?